matloff/fasteR/README.md

 ```

 * Material following '#' is a `comment`, a note the programmer inserts
-to explain the code, for clarity and future maintainability.
+to explain the code, for clarity and future maintainability, to
+aid him/herself and/or others who read the code.
+(In many cases,
+comments are here to benefit you, the reader.)

 We'll continue with this example in the next lesson, but first, time for
 a **Your Turn** session.